-Bluing products improve the whiteness level of fabrics by counteracting the natural yellowing that occurs during regular laundering by adding a blue pigment.
-The eye perceives the nearly undetectable amount of blue and see the fabric as whiter.
-Commercial bluing products are highly concentrated and must be diluted before using to prevent permanent staining and streaking.
-You must follow the directions when using bluing very carefully.
+Bluing products improve the brightness of white fabrics by adding a blue pigment that counteracts the natural yellowing that occurs during regular laundering.
+The eye perceives the nearly undetectable amount of blue and sees the fabric as whiter.
+Commercial bluing products are highly concentrated and must be diluted before use to prevent permanent staining and streaking.

 Liquid bluing is a colloidal suspension of a very fine blue iron powder and water.
 Other ingredients include a pH balancer and a biocide to prevent the buildup of algae and bacteria.
 You can also purchase bluing powder.